Dear Faithful Readers,

 They are Greta Boris and Susan Weidener.

 Read Susan Weidener’s book, Again in a Heartbeat, a memoir of love, loss and dating again with a rich dark chocolate in hand.
 Dramatic life events are the substance of this powerful memoir.
 A reader shares how romantic this story truly is: “Love is a long close scrutiny...the book's scenes will stay with readers for years…touching hearts and lives with an honest portrayal of how cancer affects a marriage."
+A chewy caramel covered in lustrous chocolate is my choice for Morning at Wellington Square, Susan Weidener’s sequel.
+With refreshing and courageous honesty, Weidener reveals her circuitous path as a single woman, parent, daughter and writer.
+Readers learn that no matter how many heartaches we have, each of us has a "morning" in our future.
+Weidener found hers and we can too!

 Choose a decadent cherry nougat covered in Bordeaux chocolate when reading Greta Boris’ book, The Wine and Chocolate Workout: Eat, Drink and Lose Weight.
 A reader shares, “I HAD to know how these two indulgences could help me get and STAY fit!
 With her extensive experience in the health and fitness industry, Ms. Boris…leads people by the hand on their journey towards better health."